 16. Your Approach Isn’t Sustainable

-The most successful weight loss strategies are often the ones that fit into everyday life.
-Rather than relying on extreme rules, they focus on sustainable habits that can be repeated consistently for months and years.
+The most effective weight loss strategies are usually the ones that fit into everyday life.
+Instead of relying on extreme rules, they focus on sustainable habits that can be maintained consistently over the long term.

 What You Can Do